Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Introduction

-Progress in AI and Natural Language Processing (NLP) provide new opportunities for creating more engaging game experiences.
-Large language models (LLMs) can simulate complex human interactions and societal dynamics\cite{ziems2024can}and have been applied in video games for tasks like generating narratives\cite{park2023generative}, non-playable characters (NPCs),dialogue\cite{ashby2023personalized,uludaugli2023non}, and role-playing scenarios\cite{xu2023exploring}.
-Previous work also demonstrated the opportunities for prompting the LLM to impersonate a specific character and create interactive dialogues from this perspective\cite{zhou2024eternagram,shao2023character}.
-Integrating LLMs into the game can introduce greater variability to in-game interactions and enhances both engagement and replayability.
-As the effectiveness of many inoculation interventions tends to diminish over time, developing an enjoyable and replayable game that consistently reinforces players' cognitive "resilience" against misinformation is an essential advancement in this field\cite{wells2024doomscroll}.
-Applying LLM to the game also has the potential to increase the educational impact of the intervention.
-It allows users not just to select from a range of options but also to put their input into the model and receive individual feedback tailored to this input.
+Recent work in Large language models (LLMs) provide new interaction possibilities for in-game natural dialogue \cite{zhou2024eternagram}, generating narratives\cite{park2023generative}, non-playable characters (NPCs) interactions \cite{ashby2023personalized,uludaugli2023non,gao2024humanizing}, and role-playing scenarios\cite{xu2023exploring}.
+LLMs can be prompted to impersonate specific characters to provide appropriate dialogue \cite{zhou_eternagram_2024-1,zhou_eternagram_2025,zhang_can_2025}.
+Integrating LLMs into creative processes in the interaction can increase involvement and critical engagement\cite{yang_ai_2022,han_when_2024,zeng_ronaldos_2025}.
+As the effectiveness of many inoculation interventions tends to diminish over time, developing a replayable game that reinforces players' cognitive ``resilience'' against misinformation is an essential\cite{wells2024doomscroll}.
+Instead of selecting from predefined inputs, applying LLM to interactions enables users to put their input into the model and receive individual feedback tailored to this input.

-Inspired by previous misinformation game interventions, this research has involved the development of a PvP misinformation education game called \textit{Breaking the News}.
-In our game, two players are assigned either the role of a misinformation creator (referred to as an "influencer" in the game) or a counteractor of misinformation (referred to as a "journalist-debunker" in the game).
-The influencer creates misinformation posts in a system that mimics a social media environment, while the debunker seeks to counter these messages by presenting compelling arguments.
-LLMs are used to represent public opinion in the "country" where the game events take place.
+Inspired by previous misinformation game interventions, we developed a PvP game called \textit{Breaking the News}, where players are assigned either the role of a misinformation creator (``Influencer'' in the game) or a counteractor against misinformation (``Journalist'' in the game).
+The Influencer creates misinformation posts in a social media-like environment, while the Journalist seeks to counter these messages by presenting compelling arguments.
+LLMs are used to represent public opinion in the ``country'' where the game events take place.
 The goal for both players is to earn the trust of the citizens and convince them to believe the information they present.
+In this paper we aim to answer the following research questions: